-The podiatric practice in Australia is unique from practices in other countries in a lot of ways podiatry in Strathmore is no different.
+The podiatric practice in Australia is unique from practices in other countries in a lot of ways podiatry Blackburn is no different.
 Podiatry is a branch of medicine that specializing in the assessment, diagnosis, treatment and rehabilitation of conditions of the lower extremities, ankles and the feet.
 This is a practice common all over the United States, in the UK and also in Australia.
 Podiatric physicians are trained, in courses lasting 3-4 years, in human physiology, human anatomy, general medicine, surgery and pharmacology.
 There are differences in practice all of the world but for the purpose of this article, we will be focusing on the podiatric practice of Australia.

 Podiatry in Australia

-In Australia podiatry has been defined, by The Australian Podiatry Council, as a practice that deals with the prevention, diagnosis, intervention and treatment, therapy and rehabilitation of medical conditions concerning the lower extremities, ankle and all the way down to the foot.
+In Australia podiatry Essendon has been defined, by The Australian Podiatry Council, as a practice that deals with the prevention, diagnosis, intervention and treatment, therapy and rehabilitation of medical conditions concerning the lower extremities, ankle and all the way down to the foot.
 Podiatrists are licensed by Australia’s State Boards of Podiatry and must be registered with the Podiatry Board of Australia.
 Podiatry is one of the three medical professions, including medicine and dentistry, which can operate surgical procedures on patients as well as provide professional medical attention.
 As such, just like dentists and physicians, they are also referred to as “Dr.” except in some Australian states like Queensland.

 Roles of Podiatrists in Australia